kliment-olechnovic/voronota/README.md

 # About Voronota expansions

-Currently there are two expansions of Voronota: Voronota-JS and Voronota-GL.
+Currently there are three expansions of Voronota: Voronota-JS, Voronota-LT and Voronota-GL.

 The expansions need to be built separately in their subdirectories.
-Alternatively, they can be built by appending `-DEXPANSION_JS=ON` and `-DEXPANSION_GL=ON` to the CMake command call.
+Alternatively, they can be built by appending `-DEXPANSION_JS=ON` and/or `-DEXPANSION_LT=ON` and/or `-DEXPANSION_GL=ON` to the CMake command call.

 The expansions have separate dedicated documentation pages.